 Cons: None, although hurricanes are always a possibility.

-Notes: Aventura has grown by 150% within the last decade or two and is racially diverse.
+Notes: Aventura has grown by 10% within the last decade or two and home prices have increased 17% since last year.
 Tourists come throughout the year to shop and play golf.

 Recommended as a Retirement Spot?
 Yes